 Join us as we explore the incredible Pantanal in Brazil, the world's largest tropical wetland, with renowned wildlife photographer and Pantanal expert, Pete Oxford.
 Our Brazilian adventure starts and ends in Cuiabá, the northern access point to the Pantanal.

 The northern Pantanal offers the best opportunities for jaguar sightings in the world, and your trip leaders were among the first people to photograph wild jaguars in the region (the photos adorned National Geographic, including the cover).
 The most reliable way to find and photograph this enigmatic and elusive cat is to patrol the sand banks of the Cuiabá River and its tributaries by boat.
-We will devote four full days to look for these majestic animals while staying at the SouthWild Jaguar Flotel in the heart of jaguar country.
+We will devote five full days to look for these majestic animals while staying on the river in the heart of jaguar country.
 Though jaguars are the expedition’ focus, the region also boasts some 350 species of birds plus much more to appease your naturalist and photographic desires.
 We will also enjoy seeing a host of other animals – some of them endangered, like the giant river otter.

-At the end of our regular program, you can choose to continue on our (highly recommended) optional extension to visit one of the great wonders of nature: Iguazu Falls.
+Prior to the start of our expedition, you can choose to join our (highly recommended) trip extension to visit one of the great wonders of nature: Iguaçu Falls.
 We will stay just a short walk from the breathtaking falls at the only hotel located within Iguassu National Park, allowing you to visit the falls at dawn and dusk when other visitors have vacated the park.

 Trip Dates & Cost

 * Special terms and conditions apply.
 Trip, without extension, starts and ends in Cuiabá, Brazil.
 International airfare not included.
 Limited single supplements available for a fee of $990.

 Pete Oxford works in some of the world’s most pristine and remote wildlife and cultural destinations as a full-time professional photographer.
 His images have appeared in major magazines including National Geographic, Time, Outdoor Photographer, and Smithsonian, and have been featured ten times in the BBC Wildlife Photographer of the Year Awards.
 Pete and his wife Reneé also lead expeditions to some of the world’s richest cultures and most biodiverse areas of our planet.